fog/fog/tests/dreamhost/README.md

 ## Notes

 The API is rate limited, so do not smash the DH servers too often.
+Two consecutive test runs will trigger the rate limit.
 You'll see a **slow_down_bucko** error if the frequency is too high.

 http://wiki.dreamhost.com/Application_programming_interface#Rate_Limit